arpitbbhayani/articles/blogs/isolation-forest.md

 ### Internal Node

-Internal nodes are non-leaf and contain data points/instances and the split condition; depending on the split condition it will be parent to two sub-trees or two external nodes.
+Internal nodes are non-leaf and contain data points/instances and the split condition; depending on the split condition it will be a parent to two sub-trees or two external nodes.

 ### External Node

 External nodes are leaf nodes that could not be split further and reside at the bottom of the tree.
 An external node will always have a sibling node (either internal or external).

 ## Why sub-sampling helps
 The Isolation Forest algorithm works well when the trees are created, not from the entire dataset, but from a subsampled data set.
-This is contrary to almost all other techniques where every other technique thrievs on data and demands more of it for greater accuracy.
-Sub-sampling works wonders in this algorithm because normal instances can interfere with the isolation process by being a little closer to the actual anomalies.
+This is contrary to almost all other techniques where every other technique thrives on data and demands more of it for greater accuracy.
+Sub-sampling works wonder in this algorithm because normal instances can interfere with the isolation process by being a little closer to the actual anomalies.
 This is very evident from the diagram below.

 ![Importance of sub-sampling in Isolation Forest](https://user-images.githubusercontent.com/4745789/73273766-81064780-420a-11ea-9004-ed6f644af292.png)